 What to Do Instead

 First, just recognize your desire to control.
 Most people don’t even want to see that.
-You can get some perspective by checking with trusted colleagues, loved ones and friends.
+You can get some perspective by checking with trusted colleagues, loved ones, and friends.

 It is also worth exploring where your desire to control comes from.
-Often times, controlling behavior is a coping mechanism we adopted to manage anxiety or help us get through a difficult time.
+Oftentimes, controlling behavior is a coping mechanism we adopted to manage anxiety or help us get through a difficult time.
 Some of us grew up in chaotic or dysfunctional homes which did not provide safety and security.
 Talking to a good therapist can help unpack your control issues – it helped me immensely.

 As an alternative to offering unsolicited advice, consider inviting people.
 That is, move from telling people what to do toward inviting them to join you.
 Success is attractive.
 Invite people to join your agile experiment.
 Invite people to join you at a speaking engagement.
 If you take a risk and step forward and lead, others may feel the desire to join you.
-That is a much different approach then simply trying to get people to comply.
+That is a much different approach than simply trying to get people to comply.